License

 create and visualize geometry or analyze results.

-Download a pre-compiled binary distribution
+Download a precompiled binary distribution

 Make sure to check the Software Prerequisites for binary installation before unpacking the tarball.